My hangover is over. Yayyy!

 Whoever scheduled all the gigs did a great job.
-It was possible to attend each and every one of them – with a bit of trekking in between both stages.
+It was possible to attend every one of them – with a bit of trekking in between both stages.
 If only it was always this easy to kill FOMO…

 3. The variety of music genders to suit all tastes

-From indie to psychedelic rock, funk, pop, instrumental, EDM and more; it was pretty easy to please the crowds as the styles were plenty.
+From indie to psychedelic rock, funk, pop, instrumental, EDM, and more; it was pretty easy to please the crowds as the styles were plenty.
 Which made it all even more rich and engaging.

 4. Its detail-oriented staff

-After partying in a number of music festivals around the world, you start appreciating the small stuff.
+After partying in several music festivals around the world, you start appreciating the small stuff.
 It makes all the difference to get a smiley face whenever you order something at the bar, find beer guys 5 meters from the stage ready to pour you half a pint or – wait for it – be handed toilet paper by a human being before heading to the toilet!
 I’m still in shock about this last one.

 5. Swift queues